0xNILADRI/WeRateDogs-Analyse_Data/README.md

 # Conclusion

-		1.Report wrangle_report.pdf has been created that briefly describes the wrangling steps.
+Report wrangle_report.pdf has been created that briefly describes the wrangling steps.
-		2.Report act_report.pdf communicates the insights and displays the visualizations produced from the wrangled data.
+Report act_report.pdf communicates the insights and displays the visualizations produced from the wrangled data.